hoklavat/beginner-java/README.md

 # beginner-java
-Instructional java source codes for beginners.
+Instructional Java source codes for beginners.
 IntelliJ IDEA software is used for GUI and Amazon Corretto for Java.